moradiya-neel/threat-hunt-azuki-breach-saga/part-3-bridge-takeover/README.md

 **Analysis:**

-The attacker moved laterally to `azuki-adminpc`, which based on the naming convention is the CEO's administrative workstation.
+The attacker moved laterally to `azuki-adminpc`, which, based on the naming convention, is the CEO's administrative workstation.
 This represents a significant escalation in the attack, as executive workstations typically contain highly sensitive business information including strategic documents, financial data, confidential communications, and password databases.

 **Compromised Systems Across All Parts:**